 - After receiving a written confirmation from banks or finance companies, Healy Consultants will complete and submit a formal application together with other supporting due diligence documents and business plan.
 Click on the links to view a sample of SPRING Singapore application form and an application form guide;

 - Our Clients should expect micro loan approval from the banks or financial institutions within 3 weeks of application submission Depending on the size of the loan, nationality of directors and shareholders and the business activity the lending entities may revert requiring additional due diligence documents before providing a final decision;

 - Upon successful application for Singapore corporate funding, our Clients must keep proper records of repayment deadlines and ensure repayments are completed on time.
 Repayments start 1 month after disbursement of the loan.

 Singapore financial institutions providing micro loans

-The participating Financial Institutions providing corporate funding in Singapore are banks and finance companies:
+The participating Financial Institutions providing corporate funding in Singapore are:

 - Banks: DBS, Malayan Banking Berhad, OCBC, RHB Bank Berhad, The Bank of East Asia, HSBC and UOB;

 - Finance companies: Hong Leong Finance, Ethoz Capital, IFS Capital, ORIX Leasing Singapore.